 On reception of Message 3, the Supplicant silently discards the message if the Key Replay Counter field value has already been used or if the ANonce value in Message 3 differs from the ANonce value in Message 1.
 The Supplicant also:

 a) Verifies the RSNE.
-If it is part of a fast BSS transition Initial Mobility Domain Association, see 13.4.2 (FT initial mobility domain association in an RSN).
-Otherwise, if it is not identical to that the STA received in the Beacon or Probe Response frame, the STA shall disassociate or deauthenticate.
+If the Message 3 is part of a fast BSS transition Initial Mobility Domain Association or an association started through FT protocol, the Supplicant verifies that the PMKR1Name in the PMKID field of the RSNE is identical to the value sent in the Message 2 and all other fields of the RSNE are identical to the fields in the RSNE present in the Beacon or Probe Response frames and that the FTE and MDE are the same as in the (Re)Association Response frame.
+Otherwise, the Supplicant verifies that the RSNE is identical to that the STA received in the Beacon or Probe Response frame.
+If any of these verification steps indicates a mismatch, the STA shall disassociate or deauthenticate.
 If a second RSNE is provided in the message, the Supplicant uses the pairwise cipher suite specified in the second RSNE or deauthenticates.

 13.4.2 FT initial mobility domain association in an RSN